 Cost of Attendance

 The Cost of Attendance (COA) is an average estimate of what it costs a typical undergraduate student to attend Howard University for one academic year.
 Your cost of attendance estimate doesn't only include tuition.
 It also takes basic living and commuting expenses into account.
 The actual amount you pay, and the amount it costs you for one academic year will always differ from the cost of attendance.
+Please see the FAQ for tuition in the 2022-2023 academic year for recent updates regarding the cost of attendance.

 A typical Howard University undergraduate student living on campus and taking a full load of classes might have the following cost of attendance for the respective school year: